GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    data, *EOS Trans.
 AGU*, 72(41), 445--446, 1991. `doi:10.1029/90EO00319 <http://dx.doi.org/10.1029/90EO00319>`_.

-Some GMT programs are based on algorithms we have developed and published separately, such as
+Some GMT modules are based on algorithms we have developed and published separately, such as

 -  Kim, S.-S., and P. Wessel, Directional median filtering for